applicaster/developer.applicaster.com/content/Apple-TV-Admin-Settings-Guide/Admin-settings-apple-tv.md

 ### Define the app style
 In the Apple TV VOD app you can define the app style by changing the app text color, background color or main background asset.
-At the moment, those three parameters are set by "admin extentions".
+At the moment, those three parameters are set by "admin extensions".
 In the future it will move to ZAPP style settings.

-The json extentions should be:
+The JSON extensions should be:
 ```
 [
 {"section":"advertising","entities":["app"],"type":"text","key":"apple_tv_text_color"},